Moesif/moesif-browser-js/README.md

 moesif.stop()
 ```

-Stops the capturing.
-It is optional to call this, because if the browser is closed, the recording will stop.
+Stops logging API calls.
+It is not required to call this, since recording will stop automatically when the browser tab is closed.
-The main use case is that to suspend the recording temporarily due to some event.
-Call `start` again to restart.
+If you want more control, you can call `stop` directly.
+Call `start` again to restart logging.

 #### identifyUser, (string, object) => null

-Identify the user with Moesif such as when a user logs into your app and you have a persistent userId.
+Identify the user with Moesif with a user id such as when a user logs into your app.
-You can also send custom metadata such as the customer's name and email.
+You can also add custom metadata containing fields like the customer's name and email as the second argument.

-Identifies the user if you have the userId.
-This is highly recommended.
-Even though we can auto
-detect userIds but this helps tie all the events to the userId, and make it more easily searchable.

 ```javascript
 // When the user logs in and you have their unique userId, call identifyUser()